swizzyD/web-practice/README.md

 * Footer bug fixed
 * TO-DO: Add "hamburger" menu just for the sake of learning it, tbh website doesn't need it.

+## 2021-09-13:
+* Fixed About section spelling and grammar
+* Fixed grid and image sizing for Design section and Gallery section for <500px

 Have a look at: https://swizzyd.github.io/web-practice/